MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.SQLDatabase/v1.6.1/New-AzureSqlDatabaseServerContext.md

 ```

 ### -SubscriptionName
-Specifies the name of the azure_2 subscription that this cmdlet uses to create the connection context.
+Specifies the name of the Azure subscription that this cmdlet uses to create the connection context.
 If you do not specify a value for this parameter, the cmdlet uses the current subscription.
 Run the Select-AzureSubscription cmdlet to change the current subscription.